 A report from CTV News Canada disclosed that a total of 1,838 boil water advisories are in effect across Canada.
 Varied circumstances have given officials in their respective communities cause to warn the public of the quality of water coming out of their taps.
 While the concerned bodies are trying to find a solution to restore clean, drinking water, residents of the affected communities, meanwhile, need to boil their tap water before it can be consumed.

-Health related organisations issue a boil water advisory when potable water is found to be potentially unfit for drinking.
-Such an advisory is in effect until the respective organisation announces that it is lifted.
-During this time, residents must not use tap water for drinking, cooking, washing food items, making infant formulas, and brushing teeth.
-Residents also need to take certain precautions for other water usage, such as washing hands and taking a bath.
+Health-related organizations issue a boil water advisory when potable water is found to be potentially unfit for drinking.
+Such an advisory is in effect until the respective organization announces that it is lifted.
+During this time, residents must not use tap water for drinking, cooking, washing food items, making infant formulas, and brushing their teeth.
+Residents also need to take certain precautions for another water usage, such as washing hands and taking a bath.